anthonycaccese/colorful-simplified-es-de/README.md

 - Updated system image names to match the standard used by ES-DE
 - Created images & color schemes for additional systems supported by ES-DE
 - Added support for ES-DE capabilities such as badges
-- Embedded the ES-DE [system-metadata](https://gitlab.com/es-de/themes/system-metadata) repository to power system descriptions, release year and color details
+- Embedded the ES-DE [system-metadata](https://gitlab.com/es-de/themes/system-metadata) repository to power system description, release year and color details

 ## **Preview**